fernand0labra/rai-cluster-workshop/README.md

 squeue -u USERNAME -j JOBID    # Job status scontrol show job JOBID        # Job information scancel JOBID                  # Cancel a job

+!!
+Remember to cancel the running job before requesting a new one if the running job does not have your desired code or configuration !!
 ```

 SLURM directives in job scripts are prefixed with **#SBATCH**, while general comments are prefixed with **#**.
 This system enables efficient resource utilization and streamlined job execution on high-performance computing systems.